banner

 • the effects are cumulative and mostly irreversible

-• the scale of harm being done by continued burning of fossil fuels is morally indefensible
+• the scale of harms being done makes continued burning of fossil fuels morally indefensible

 • it is the richest countries that are generating the CO2 emissions and the poorest countries that are suffering the worst effects

-• the average lifetime emissions from 6 UK residents are sufficient to cause one climate-related death, and probably several refugees [1]
+• the lifetime emissions from six average UK residents are sufficient to cause one climate-related death, and probably several refugees [1]

 • current debates over ending the use of fossil fuels are akin to the debate in the UK in the 1830s over whether to end slavery